 BBC Radio calls my contemporary compositions "haunting" and "emotional", Cleveland Classical Review praised my singing of medieval music "striking", and Boston Musical Intelligencer called the multi-media shows I have produced and directed “magical” and “imaginative”.
 Originally from Hong Kong, I have set up permanent camp in the strange and fascinating cultural landscape that is the USA with periodic encouragement by major institutions, in both classical and other popular genres.
 As a composer, I have written for GRAMMY-winning ensembles, network television shows, NPR, and more.
-As a singer and director, I have appeared on leading chamber and early music series and festivals both domestically and internationally.
-I have presented clinics and lectures at Wellesley College, Harvard University, ASU, University of Arizona, UCLA, and numerous high schools and community arts programs.
+As a singer and director, I have appeared on leading new and early music series and festivals both domestically and internationally.
+I have presented clinics and lectures at Wellesley College, Harvard University, ASU, University of Arizona, UCLA, Boston University, Seattle University, and numerous high schools and community arts programs.

-You can hear my singing on several major labels, including Dorian, Gothic, Reference, and Albany, amongst them the GRAMMY-winning project Far in the Heavens.
+You can hear my singing on several major labels with numerous ensembles, including Dorian, Gothic, Reference, and Albany, amongst them the GRAMMY-winning project Far in the Heavens.
 You can listen to full-length albums of my original works on Isle of Lucidity (2012), Isle of Majesty (2019), and Opus 1 & 2: Radical Softness & The Glorious Cuntata.
 I'd recommend listening to them with a glass of wine or some hot tea.

 Photographer: Meg Nanna